CosmicWeave/CogniFlow/AI_REFERENCE.md

 This document provides a set of expert-led prompts and best practices for generating high-quality learning content for CogniFlow using external AI tools like Google's Gemini, OpenAI's ChatGPT, or Anthropic's Claude.

 **Core Philosophy:** CogniFlow is a focused learning tool.
-It does *not* have a built-in AI.
-This ensures your study environment remains private, fast, and distraction-free.
-You use these prompts with your preferred external AI service and then import the generated content.
+The optional, built-in AI feature generates a structural "scaffold" for a learning path.
+You then populate each deck with content on demand, giving you fine-grained control.

 ## 🏆 The Expert-Led Workflow (Recommended)

-For the best results, we strongly recommend a two-step process.
+For the best results, we strongly recommend a multi-step process.
 This allows you to guide the AI and review the structure of your learning path before committing to full content generation.

 ### Step 1: Generate a Learning Path Outline (Plain Text)

 First, generate a human-readable outline.
 This lets you check the structure, topics, and progression without dealing with complex JSON.
+This step is performed with an external AI chat service.

 **The Prompt:**
 Use this prompt with your AI chat service.
 Fill in the `[YOUR TOPIC HERE]` and `[USER'S LEVEL HERE]` fields.